A touch of advertising for your wedding

-Even are not a model, it’s not easy to be at your ease in front of a stranger.
-That’s why I use some un-posed technic and also include engagement sessions into my packages.
+Even are not a model, it’s difficult to be at your ease in front of a stranger.
+That’s why I use some un-posed techniques and also include engagement sessions into my packages.

 Product photography is often the forgotten field.